 Our spines are strong but complex and a minor accident can cause severe damage.
 Disc is a soft material between two vertebrae.
 Its surgery involves replacing the soft material with bone graft to eliminate any prior pain.
-Dheeraj Bojwani Consultants is a medical value provider in India, making world-class healthcare facilities accessible to overseas patients at affordable rates.
+Dheeraj Bojwani Consultants is a medical tourism company in India, making world-class healthcare facilities accessible to overseas patients at affordable rates.

 Spine is an extremely important structure in the body.
 It not only gives support to the body, but also allows mobility of the back in different directions.
 In addition to that, it houses the most important connection between brain and the rest of the body - spinal cord.
 When the discs wear out, spine at that particular level does not function normally and also the back becomes painful.
 The degeneration of disc leads to a condition called degenerative disc disease.
 Whereas large majority of such patients can be treated with painkillers, braces, physical therapy, small percentage of such patients do not respond to non-operative treatment and thus need a Disc Replacement.

 Disc replacement surgery is the most innovative and modern treatment that is now available.
 In this surgery, the disc (which is a soft material between two vertebrae) is removed and the space is packed with bone graft.
 In due course of time, the bone creates a solid bony bridge across the two vertebrae.
 By doing away with movement, previously painful segment is made pain free.

 What is the Purpose of Disc Replacement Surgery?